-Unlike most countries, New Zealand does not currently have any capital gains tax or any inheritance or estate tax.
+Unlike most countries, New Zealand does not currently have any capital gains tax, or any inheritance or estate tax.
 Gift duty (a tax on gifts of large amounts) was abolished in 2011.
-This means property of substantial value can now be given to a trust immediately.
-In the past, there have been suggestions New Zealand should adopt a capital gains tax similar to the Australian model.
-Having family wealth in a trust could help defer such a tax for a generation or more.
-There are no plans to implement such taxes at present.
+This means property of substantial value can now be immediately given to a trust.